vchigrin/time_it/README.md

 time_it
 =======

-Tiny Windows utility with functionality like "time" command on Linux.
+Tiny Windows utility with functionality like "time" command on GNU/Linux.